PonSwaetha/calculator-app/README.md

-# CalculatorEngine
+# Calculator

-CalculatorEngine is a simple text-based calculator app made in Java.
+Calculator is a simple text-based calculator app made in Java.
+It features the basic arithmetic operators, as well as a few trigonometric and logarithmic functions.

 ## Operands